As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Always handle your chef knife with care to avoid accidental drops or impacts that can damage the blade or handle.

-Choosing the Right Cleaning Materials
+Choosing The Right Cleaning Materials

-Using the Right Soap
+Using The Right Soap

 When it comes to cleaning your chef knife, using the right soap is key.
 Gentle dish soap or mild antibacterial soap is the ideal choice for effectively removing food residues and bacteria without causing any damage.